UWAppDev/community/CODE_OF_CONDUCT.md

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.
+If you see someone who is making extra efforts to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, please let us know as well.

 ## 3. Expected Behavior